What do I need to know before moving to San Pedro?

 When we asked people what advice they would give someone preparing to move to San Pedro, they said...

 "San Pedro, is a popular destination for expats due to its tropical climate, beautiful beaches, and friendly locals.
 Before moving to San Pedro, it's important to understand the cost of living, which can be higher than in other parts of Belize due to its popularity as a tourist destination.
 The official language is English, making it easier for English-speaking expats to communicate.
 However, many locals also speak Spanish and Creole, so learning a few phrases in these languages can be beneficial.
 The healthcare system in Belize is not as advanced as in some Western countries, so expats may want to consider getting international health insurance.
 San Pedro is a small town, so while it offers a relaxed lifestyle, it may not provide all the amenities and entertainment options that a larger city would.
 The local cuisine is a mix of Caribbean, Mexican, and Mayan influences, with seafood being a staple.
 The weather is tropical, with a wet and dry season.
 The wet season, from June to November, can bring hurricanes.
 Public transportation is limited, so many residents choose to get around by golf cart, bicycle, or on foot.
 The local currency is the Belize Dollar, but US dollars are widely accepted.
 San Pedro is on Ambergris Caye, the largest island in Belize, and is surrounded by the second largest barrier reef in the world, making it a popular destination for diving and snorkeling.
 While crime rates are generally low, petty crime can be an issue, so it's important to take basic safety precautions.
 Finally, it's important to understand the visa and residency requirements before moving to Belize.
-The country offers a Qualified Retired Persons program, which allows certain individuals to live in Belize tax-free," mentioned another expat when asked about moving to San Pedro, Belize.
+The country offers a Qualified Retired Persons program, which allows certain individuals to live in Belize tax-free," explained one expat living in San Pedro, Belize.

 Get Quote